SOAR: Regression-based LiDAR Relocalization for UAVs: UAVLoc Details

-Unlike existing relocalization datasets, UAVLoc explicitly accounts for the impact of altitude variations during UAV flight on relocalization performance.
+Additionally, unlike UAVScenes, which is one of the most recent relocalization datasets, UAVLoc(ours) explicitly accounts for the impact of altitude variations during UAV flight on relocalization performance.
 As illustrated in Figure \ref{sup_fig_z}, altitude variations in UAVLoc manifest in two primary aspects: (1) Smooth altitude changes during flight.
 Due to factors such as air turbulence, UAVs continuously make small altitude corrections during operation.
 The collected UAVLoc data realistically captures and reflects this natural flight behavior.
 (2) In real-world operations, UAVs often operate across a wide range of altitudes.
-Unlike existing datasets such as UAVScenes, which maintain fixed flight altitudes, UAVLoc offers a more realistic benchmark for evaluating under varying altitude conditions.
+Unlike existing datasets such as UAVScenes, which maintain fixed flight altitudes, UAVLoc offers a more challenging and realistic benchmark for evaluating under varying altitude conditions.